-Vacant/New Position: The supervisor or director shall submit a request to fill a new and/or vacant position to the President.
+7. Vacant/New Position: The supervisor or director shall submit a request to fill a new and/or vacant position to the President.
 The supervisor or director is responsible for completing all necessary forms for obtaining required authorizations.
 After proper authorization and final approval by the President, the supervisor or director shall submit the necessary documentation to the Human Resource Manager who will advertise the position.

-APPENDIX A5-1 HIRING PROCEDURES
+&lt;sup>9 APPENDIX A5-1 HIRING PROCEDURES